 Getting a loan as a foreigner involves a lot of paperwork and time.
 But when you’re in need of money — no matter what it’s for — there are options out there for you.

-Be prepared to compare a multitude of options and search hard to find the best deal.
+Be prepared to compare your options to find the best deal.
 And once all is said and done, you’ll be well on your way to getting the funds you need to settle in, whether that’s for a few years or a lifetime.

 Frequently asked questions